openunivers/openunivers/README.md

-# aim to provide free cloud computer for free
+# aim to provide free cloud services for free